 Bamber is not unique at all.
 The New York killer, Alejandro Henriquez, 58, sentenced for 75 years in 1992 for the murder of three young girls shares the same psychopathic profile as Bamber.
 Henriquez continues to vehemently deny any guilt.
 His self-centred narcissistic need for power, control and attention has never waivered all the time he has been in prison.

-The purpose of this blog however is not to make judgement, become embroiled in that argument or indeed cast opinion.
-I am going to deal in simple facts and some important points of circumstantial evidence.
+The purpose of this blog is to look at the simple facts surrounding the White House Murders and some important points of circumstantial evidence.